openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 By default, it is goind to be used only for VIPs with type ``external``.
 You can control and define type by overriding a variable ``haproxy_vip_binds``.

-It is necessary to configure certbot to bind to the HAproxy node local internal IP address via the haproxy_ssl_letsencrypt_certbot_bind_address variable in a H/A setup.
+It is necessary to configure certbot to bind to the HAProxy node local internal IP address via the haproxy_ssl_letsencrypt_certbot_bind_address variable in a H/A setup.